-A Prosperous District We will continue to enable a thriving and sustainable economy.
+A Prosperous District

+We will continue to enable a thriving

+and sustainable economy.

-A District for People We welcome all to a district that is accessible, safe, affordable, and inclusive.
-We promote health, wellbeing, and participation.
+A District for People

+We welcome all to a district that is

+accessible, safe, affordable, and

+inclusive.
+We promote health,

+wellbeing, and participation.

-A District that cares for its Environment We plan for the wise use and management of all land and resources, now and for future generations.
+We plan for the wise use and management of all land and resources, now and for future generations.

-A District that works with You We work with you to collectively focus on the right things at the right time for the greater benefit of the District.
+A District that works with You

+We work with you to collectively focus on the right things at the right time for the greater benefit of the District.